jedcn/publishing-reveal-ck-slides/README.md

 ## How can a git repository *be* a set of slides?

-The `master` branch contains files that configure and serve as general inputs to a ruby gem called [reveal-ck][rubygems-reveal-ck].
+The `master` branch contains files that configure and serve as general input to a ruby gem called [reveal-ck][rubygems-reveal-ck].

 [rubygems-reveal-ck]: http://rubygems.org/gems/reveal-ck

-The reveal-ck gem can take these inputs and generate a set of static HTML files.
+The reveal-ck gem takes this input and generates a set of static HTML files.
 These files *are* a presentation when viewed in a browser.

 Further-- if you take these static file and commit them to the `gh-pages` branch, then, through the magic of